kangminsukdotcom/blog/content/blog/2024-albums.md

 ### B-Free & Hukky Shibaseki - The God Sun Symphony Group: Odyssey.1

-Finally, a Korean hip-hop album that’s NOT about wearing a Rolex and driving a Bentley.
+A Korean hip-hop album that’s NOT about wearing a Rolex and driving a Bentley.
+Artists listen to B-Free when hipsters listen to Beenzino.

 ### Denzel Curry - KING OF THE MISCHIEVOUS SOUTH

-Denzel Curry has become my favorite rapper.
+With this album, Denzel Curry has become my favorite rapper.

 ### Jessica Pratt - Here in the Pitch